DameNianch/elekiban/elekiban/executor/README.md

 This is WIP.
 The design is likely to change.

 ## train()
 Used for training a single deep learning model.
 Here red represents what the model learns.
 Also, it doesn't matter if the model is multitasking.
+Expression of multitask is absorbed by Model, Pipe and Faucet.

 ```mermaid
 graph TD;